ClickSend/integration-sqs/README.md

 32. Compress these 3 files/folder into a zip file, choose any name.

-33. Replace the “sqssmseventconsumer” with the Lambda function's name and “Lambda.zip” with your zip file name.
+33. Replace the “sqssmsconsumer” with the Lambda function's name and “Lambda.zip” with your zip file name.
 Run the command from your command line / shell:

     ```sh
-    aws lambda update-function-code --function-name sqssmseventconsumer --zip-file fileb://Lambda.zip
+    aws lambda update-function-code --function-name sqssmsconsumer --zip-file fileb://Lambda.zip
     ```

 34. Refresh the page, you should see notification stating: